CartoDB/cartodb-nodejs/README.md

   -f, --format string    Output format json|csv|geojson|shp|svg|kml|SpatiaLite -o, --output string    Output file.
 If omitted will use stdout.
   -c, --config string    Config file.
 Use a JSON file as a way to input these arguments.
 If no username nor config file is provided, it will look for "config.json" by default.
+  --sqlFile string       A file containing a SQL query (you can then omit -s).
   -h, --help
 ```